-Shady Acres Rosemary will grow to be about 4 feet tall at maturity, with a spread of 24 inches.
+Hill Hardy Rosemary will grow to be about 4 feet tall at maturity, with a spread of 3 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 24 inches apart.
 It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 10 years.

 This woody herb is quite ornamental as well as edible, and is as much at home in a landscape or flower garden as it is in a designated herb garden.
-It should only be grown in full sunlight.
-It does best in average to evenly moist conditions, but will not tolerate standing water.
+It does best in full sun to partial shade.
+It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.

-Shady Acres Rosemary is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
+Hill Hardy Rosemary is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.
 Be aware that in our climate, this plant may be too tender to survive the winter if left outdoors in a container.
 Contact our experts for more information on how to protect it over the winter months.